fruitsamples/Squiggles/Squiggles.app/Contents/Resources/ReadMe.txt

 This sample is part of the WWDC 2008 Cocoa session: "Cocoa Fundamentals" Session 348.

 --------------------------------
-Build Requirements

-Mac OS X 10.6 or later, Xcode 3.2 or later

-Runtime Requirements
+Sample Requirements

-Mac OS X 10.5 or later
+The supplied Xcode project was created using Xcode v3.0 running under Mac OS X 10.5 or later.

 --------------------------------

 Using the Sample